haylinmoore/tajpas/README.md

-# typings
+# tajpas

-<a href="https://hamptonmoore.github.io/typings/" target="_blank">hamptonmoore.github.io/typings/</a> is a fork of the sleek and modern typing test website <a href="https://typings.gg" >typings.gg</a>. it is for the purpose of accepting pull requests that typings.gg creator has left unaccepted, and for quality of life changes that i enjoy
+<a href="https://hamptonmoore.github.io/tajpas/" target="_blank">hamptonmoore.github.io/tajpas/</a> is a fork of the sleek and modern typing test website <a href="https://typings.gg" >typings.gg</a>. it has the purpose of being more user friendly and having more quality of life features

 ![typings.gg](img/typings-screen-shot.png)